desertedman/deserted-hyprland/README.md

-My personal Hyprland configuration for Fedora 42
+My personal Hyprland configuration for Fedora 42.
+Only tested on Workstation

 Dependencies: